Denver's cold weather shelters are currently operating and will remain open through the morning of Monday, Dec. 8.

 Qualifying organizations include:

 Special event liquor permits must apply at least 30 days before the event.
-State Liquor Regulation 47-1002 ensures Excise and Licenses has plenty of time to process the application.
+State Liquor Regulation 47-1002 ensures the Department of Licensing and Consumer Protection has plenty of time to process the application.
 This also ensures the applicant has time to meet the requirements for posting notice about the event.

 For example, special event liquor permits are required when a qualifying organization or political candidate: